Messi-Q/AMEVulDetector/README.md

 # AMEVulDetector
-This repo is a python implementation of our AMEVulDetector for smart contract vulnerability detection, which combines the global graph feature and local expert patterns.
+This repo is a python implementation of Smart Contract Vulnerability Detection: From Pure Neural Network to Interpretable Graph Feature and Expert Pattern Fusion.

 ## Overview